 The main application field would be Air Passenger Communications (APC).
 In addition a Broadband DA2GC system could also support Airline Administrative Communications services (AAC) and thus improving aircraft operation, resulting in particular in reduced OPEX for the airlines.
 Safety-relevant communications such as Air Traffic Control (ATC) and related services are not intended to be covered.

 Currently, there is no spectrum designated for Broadband DA2GC in Europe.
 In order to allow European citizens and airlines to profit from the social and economic benefits of the implementation of such a radio application (intended to provide broadband connectivity between the aircraft and a terrestrial based network), a harmonised spectrum designation within CEPT would be necessary.
-The potential solution would need to include implementation throughout all CEPT countries.
+In order for the system to be commercially viable it would need to have the potential to provide a pan-European solution.

-It should also be noted that in North America an air–to-ground system has been established with more than 1 500 commercial aircraft and 5 000 business aircraft equipped so far.
-In addition, the FCC considers a proposal for DA2G Communications at 14.0-14.5 GHz (sharing with the FSS uplink whereby ground stations avoid transmissions into the geostationary arc).
-This information, dated 12 October 2012, informs about the considerations for the next generation direct-air-to-ground communication system which may be under consideration for the USA and Canada.
-The system would support high speed broadband connectivity for airplane passengers using smartphones, tablets, and laptops - the full range of wireless devices that are used intensely on the ground.
-The existing license period in the USA ends in 2016.
-In addition, besides using DA2GC, the existing North American DA2G provider has also plans to use Ka-Band satellites as was announced in December 2012 (this relates to the ECC/DEC/(13)01 on ESOMPs).
+It should also be noted that in North America an air–to-ground system has been established in the duplex bands 849-851 MHz and 894-896 MHz, since the year 2008, with more than 1 500 commercial aircraft and 5 000 business aircraft equipped so far.
+An extension of the spectrum in the order of 2 x 1 MHz is going to be realised in the near future.
+In addition, the FCC is considering a new proposed rulemaking for DA2G Communications at 14.0-14.5 GHz (sharing with the FSS uplink whereby ground stations avoid transmissions into the geostationary arc).

-The Civil Aviation Administration of China (CAAC) announced in October 2012 that the China's Civil Aviation Air-ground Broadband Communications System project will be able to provide individualised communications services to more than 300 million travellers per year.
-It was stressed that the connection of satellite links and terrestrial communications networks can be employed, and ground-based dedicated base stations can be used to cover the sky, directly achieving mobile communications between base stations and aircraft.
-Currently, the satellite communications method is more mature, but bandwidth is severely limited and communication costs are high.
-The announcement said that using the surface-to-air base station method requires constructing a network of base stations covering each flight route, which can better ensure communications bandwidth and lower communication costs.
-It also can solve problems with the simultaneous use of multiple systems (GSM, CDMA, TD-SCDMA, WCDMA, etc.) on the same plane.

 China is currently testing CDMA EV-DO to cover all of China's air routes.
 The industry is also studying the use of the fourth-generation mobile communications standard LTE, which provides higher download speeds, for route coverage.
 Trials for DA2G communications are underway under the direction of CAA China and other Chinese Government entities to operate in 1785-1805 MHz band (20 MHz total bandwidth for DA2GC) and using TD-LTE technology.
 At present, China Telecom has constructed four surface-to-air base stations on the Beijing-Chengdu route, and has a total of 17 base stations completed as of early 2012.
 Under the plan, China will construct up to a thousand surface-to-air base stations in the next few years.
 China's Civil Aviation Air-Ground Broadband Communications System will cover all routes of the major domestic airlines.